barlog-m/spt-andern/README.md

 `disableSeasonalEvents` disables all seasonal events like halloween etc.

+`lootingBotsCompatibility` disable loot generation in PMC's backpack for compatibility with Looting Bots mod.
+Works only if `pmcGear` enabled.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder